It’s not “just play”

 A Typical Day At Little Steps Preschool

 Students let their creativity and imagination flow as they take part in an art activity.
-They experiment with different textures, shapes and mediums to develop fine motor skills through use of scissors, glue, pencils, paint brushes and crayons.
-With art time, we focus on the “doing”, not the end result.
+They experiment with different textures, mediums and open-ended materials to develop their fine motor skills and communicate or represent their understandings, emotions, discoveries, and interests.
+With art time, we focus on the process of creation, not the end result.

-All students come together to develop a wide range of skills and attitudes such as confidence, self-esteem, talking, listening, taking turns, patience and respect for others.
-We sing songs, listen to music, play group games, discuss the lesson of the week, read stories, and prepare for the rest of the day.
+Students come together to develop a wide range of skills and attitudes such as confidence, self-esteem, discussion, listening, taking turns, patience and respect for others.
+We sing songs, listen to music, play games, read stories, and prepare for, and reflect on, our day.

 Music & Movement:

-We believe children need opportunities to move in class in order to be successful in other areas of school.
-Research shows memory, music and movement are linked, and the body is a tool for learning, therefore a big chunk of our day is focused around music and movement.
+Music is a natural part of a child’s environment.
+Research shows memory, music and movement are linked, and the body is a tool for learning.
 Without knowing it our students are working on developing their large and small motor skills, learning to express their emotions, improving balance and coordination, and engaging their memory.